Akin-Tunde/Pay-Vibe/README.md

-# Pay-Vibe — Decentralized Payroll & Real-Time Salary Streaming on Stacks
+# Pay-Vibe — Decentralized Payroll & Real-Time Salary Streaming on Stack

 **Pay-Vibe** is a decentralized payroll and salary streaming platform built on the Stacks blockchain.
 It enables companies, DAOs, and independent founders to pay contributors continuously using block-based salary accrual, with secure wallet-based authentication.